 Tashkent is the capital of Uzbekistan and where you’ll likely begin and end your trip.
 It’s home to the country’s international airport so most people fly into Tashkent and spend less than 24 hours in the city before heading west to Samarkand.
 But Tashkent has its own charm and it’s worth spending a few days here to experience what life is like outside of the touristy towns.

 Instead of just passing through, we’d recommend spending at least a few days in Tashkent as it actually has a lot to offer!
 There are loads of delicious restaurants, the historical sites are beautiful, and the people are so friendly.
-Check out our 13 favorite things to do in Tashkent below!
+So if you’re wondering what to do in Tashkent, read on to discover our favorite sights in Uzbekistan’s capital city!

 Tashkent Travel Basics